MiniZinc/libminizinc/docs/en/spec.rst

     predicate even(var int: x) =
         x mod 2 = 0;

-A predicate supported natively by the target solver can be declared as
-follows:
+A predicate supported natively by the target solver is declared without a body; the solver's library supplies the definition, or leaves it body-less so that the constraint is passed straight to the solver.
+By convention these interface predicates carry the ``fzn_`` prefix, and the user-facing global constraints are ordinary library predicates that call them.
+For example, native all-different support is provided through

 .. code-block:: minizinc

-    predicate alldifferent(array [int] of var int: xs);
+    predicate fzn_all_different_int(array [int] of var int: xs);

+while :mzn:`all_different` itself is a library predicate whose body calls :mzn:`fzn_all_different_int`.
+A solver overrides the ``fzn_`` interface predicates, never the user-facing globals.

 Predicate declarations that are natively supported in MiniZinc are restricted to using FlatZinc types (for instance, multi-dimensional and non-1-based arrays are forbidden).
+A body-less declaration also fixes the parameter names for its overload family, reserving them as the canonical interface; because such an operation is positional-only in the current release (see :ref:`spec-Call-Expressions`), those names are not yet used at call sites.

 .. % \pjs{need to fix this if we allow2d arrays in FlatZinc!}